makkus/freckles/README.rst

 * one-line setup of a new working environment (including *freckles* itself)
 * minimal initial requirements: only ``curl`` or ``wget``
-* supports Linux & MacOS X (and maybe the Ubuntu subsystem on Windows 10, not tested)
+* supports Linux & MacOS X (and maybe the Ubuntu subsystem on Windows 10, not tested yet)
 * can use the same configuration for your Linux and MacOS workstation as well as Vagrant machines, containers, etc.
 * support for systems where you don't have root/sudo access via the conda_ package manager (or nix_, with some limitations)
 * extensible via *adapters*
 * declarative, idempotent scripting, sorta
 * allows the use of all ansible `modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_ and `roles <https://galaxy.ansible.com/>`_

 Some actual/potential usecases
 ******************************

 * easily replicate configuration across machines
 * use configuration to document the setup of your working environment
-* quickly re-install your workstation after a potential security incident, or a border crossing, or after you did something to your filesystem you now regret
+* quickly re-install your workstation after a potential security incident (or a border crossing?), or after you did something to your filesystem you now realize you shouldn't have done
 * 'self-loading' containers
+* share the same project setup with your team-mates
 * provide an (easy-to-read, understand and re-use) *frecklecutable* or *freckle adapter* alongside a blog post you wrote about some useful workstation setup (e.g. 'how to secure your workstation', or 'how to setup a python dev environment', ...)
-* share the same project setup with your team-mates
-* quickly create install/update scripts for your scripts/applications where it's not worth or easy to create 'traditional' packages
+* quickly create install/update scripts for your scripts/applications where it's not worthwhile to create 'traditional' packages
-* minimal bootstrap/config management for your Ansible/Chef/saltstack controllers -- I mean, you need to set those up too, right?
+* minimal, initial bootstrap/config management for your Ansible/Chef/saltstack controllers -- I mean, you need to set those up too, right?
+* anything else where you need to make sure your environment needs to be in a certain state but for some reason or other you don't want to use a 'full-blown' configuration management system

 Examples
 ********

 Probably best to show what *freckles* is, and what it can do using examples.
 Do not try those at home, as they'll install loads of packages you most likely don't need.

 I'll show you how I use *freckles* and *frecklecute* to install a new machine, after a) I buy a new Thinkpad or b) unfortunately way more often, did something silly that requires a re-install.
 Or, even more often still, c) want to use parts of my personal configuration on a VM or container or remote server, to have a decent editor and shell and such available while working in/on them.
 Then I'll show how to use *freckles* on the *freckles* source code itself.
-And finally I'll quickly outline how to use *frecklecute* to do some other housekeeping tasks.
+And finally I'll quickly outline how to use *frecklecute* to do some other, more specialized, housekeeping tasks.

 using: *freckles*